sage2050/funkwhale_unraid/README.md

 set up your cname on cloudflare/duckdns/etc and you should be able to navigate to your funkwhale instance and login with your superuser account (you will NOT be able to login if you navigate to [IP]:[PORT] )

 note: the volume mappings will look incorrect but leave them as is. the docker-compose file does not need to be changed

-## Using a port other than 5000
-The api listnening port is currently hardcoded to 5000 in its setup file.
-If you wish to change the FUNKWHALE_API_PORT variable and the $upstreamport nginx variable, you must run this command inside the funkwhale_api container every time you start it:

-- exec gunicorn config.asgi:application --workers 4 --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:[NEW PORT]